MarianeReq/ThesisFinal/README.md

 # ThesisFinal
 - So far added base frames for the RNN and LSTM implementation
 - Please rememeber to download dependencies before running (pip install -r requirements.txt)
-- Pulled stock data for AYAAF only for testing
+- Pulled stock data for AYAAF and RBLAY